Georgian 18ct Gold & Black Opal Ring

 18ct gold

-A rare and beautifully preserved example of early nineteenth-century English jewellery - combining craftsmanship, symbolism, and the unmistakable fire of black opal.
+A rare and beautifully preserved piece of early nineteenth century English jewellery combining craftsmanship, symbolism and the unmistakable fire of natural black opal.

 London, 1834

-A rare and striking early nineteenth-century English ring in 18ct gold, hallmarked London 1834 during the reign of William IV.
+A rare and striking early nineteenth century English ring in 18ct gold, clearly hallmarked for London 1834 during the reign of William IV, and a particularly fine example of its type.

-The opal is framed within a dramatic surround of black enamel and sculptural rococo goldwork in rich 18ct gold.
-The carving is beautifully crisp, giving the piece an opulent, baroque presence while retaining a refined scale suitable for wear.
+The opal is framed within a bold surround of black enamel and sculptural rococo goldwork in rich 18ct gold.
+The carving remains beautifully crisp, giving the ring an opulent presence while retaining a refined scale suitable for wear.

-The reverse retains its original closed-back setting and finely engraved memorial inscription reading:
+The reverse retains its original closed back setting and a finely engraved memorial inscription reading:

 “In Memory of …”

-with the date of death (1862) engraved to the inner band.
-Such personal inscriptions are characteristic of early Victorian sentiment jewellery and add a deeply human dimension to the piece, transforming it from ornament into historical artefact.
+with the date of death engraved to the inner band in 1862.
+Such inscriptions were characteristic of nineteenth century sentimental jewellery and add a deeply human dimension to the piece, transforming it from ornament into a small historical artefact.

 Details